stffrdhrn/or1k-utils/toolchains/readme.md

 - QEMU user mode - emulates openrisc code but syscalls run on your x86 linux kernel
 - QEMU user chroot - like usermode but runs in a chroot environment using binfmt
 - SSH remote - run tests via SSH on a qemu or real hardware target

+The recommended option is to use `SSH remote`, to do this you will need to have linux running on qemu or a FPGA.
+The recommented rootfs to use for linux is buildroot setup as described in `or1k-utils/buildroot`.

 ```
   # Examples running on ssh